KSherman97/cis237assignment1-1/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git

 ## Due 01-25-2017

 ## Author
+Kyle Sherman

 ## Description